ysfchn/toasted/README.md

 * **Import from JSON**
     <br>Notification elements and their properties can be imported with dictionaries (JSON-accepted types) with `Toast.from_json()`, so you can add more than one element by calling a single method.
 See example JSON configurations [here.](examples)

-## Notes

-* As you can see from screenshot, it is not possible to change "Python" title in normal ways, since Windows requires a "source application" to show notifications from.
-However, [Toast collections](https://docs.microsoft.com/en-us/windows/apps/design/shell/tiles-and-notifications/toast-collections) allows to override app icon, but I'm not sure how I can implement this (or even, is it possible for a non-UWP app?), so still working on it.